carlfahl/zootopia_postgres/Tutorial.md

 Fork the zootopia repository from fresh5447/zootopia to your GitHub account.
-Clone from your fork of the zootopia repo. `git clone <url>` checkout the react-start branch `git checkout react-start` create a react app: `create-react-app client` -this will put all the react files into the directory client delete the unneeded files that were created by `create-react-app`, leave only index.js and index.css commit this step to GitHub. --when committing doublecheck you are in the root of your project
+Clone from your fork of the zootopia repo. `git clone <url>` checkout the react-start branch `git checkout react-start` in your terminal run `npm install` to install all prior dependencies create a react app: `create-react-app client` -this will put all the react files into the directory client delete the unneeded files that were created by `create-react-app`, leave only index.js and index.css commit this step to GitHub. --when committing doublecheck you are in the root of your project